 Should the landlords' case win in court, they must then file for possession of property with a Motion for Entry of Judgement (JDF 104).
 You'll receive the Order for Entry of Judgement (JDF 107).
 The tenant must vacate the rental within 48 hours - if they don't, the landlord will need to fill out the caption on the Writ of Restitution (JDF 103) and deliver it to the court.
 Upon approval, the sheriff's office will forcibly remove the former tenant from the premises.

-What Do I Do with the Tenant’s Belongings if They’re Removed by a Sheriff?
+What Do I Do with the Tenant’s Personal Belongings?

 What's the Difference Between a Demand of Compliance (JDF 101) and the Notice to Quit (JDF 97)?